 Shrove Tuesday or Pancake Day is the traditional day to eat pancakes in the UK, but they’re quick and easy to make anytime.

-We’ve got a few swaps you can try, ideas for healthier toppings – sweet and savoury – plus tips if you’re gluten- or dairy-free.
-Try our foolproof recipe and get flipping...
+We’ve got ideas for healthier toppings – sweet and savoury – plus tips if you’re gluten or dairy-free.
+Try our foolproof recipe below and get flipping...

 - Don’t add butter to the batter.

-- Use a spray oil or measure your oil (1 tsp of oil is enough to cook 8 pancakes if you use the same oil soaked in kitchen paper and wiped around your frying pan).
+- Use a spray oil or measure your oil (1 tsp of oil is enough to cook eight pancakes if you use the same oil soaked into kitchen paper and wiped around your frying pan).

-Here's how to change some of the ingredients to make your pancakes healthier or suit your diet.
+Read on for advice on how to change some of the ingredients to make your pancakes healthier or to suit your diet.

-Pancakes can be made with most flours: white or wholemeal wheat, oat flour, rice flour or buckwheat.
-As well as gluten-free flour you can use nut or rice flour.
+Pancakes can be made with most flours: white or wholemeal, oat flour, rice flour or buckwheat.
+For a gluten free option, you can use gluten-free flour or even nut or rice flour.

-Depending on the flour you choose, you can use this classic recipe as a guideline; but you may need a little more or less liquid as absorption rates vary.
+Depending on the flour you choose, you can use this classic recipe as a guideline, but you may need a little more or less liquid as absorption rates vary.
 Different flours such as nut flours need a gentler heat to prevent burning.
-You can even make pancakes from potatoes.
+You can even make pancakes from potatoes for a savoury option.

 Eggs and milk

 Most pancakes contain egg, but not all.
 You can use egg substitutes for a vegan alternative.
-The liquid is milk or water or a mixture of both, so use skimmed milk for a lower-fat version.
-Soy, rice milk or nut milks, such as almond, work well too.
+The liquid is milk or water or a mixture of both.
+If you’re looking for a dairy free version you could try soy, rice milk or nut milks, such as almond, which all work well too.

 Top tips for top batter

-- Mix a pinch of salt into the flour, then make a well in the middle.
-Add lightly beaten egg and half your liquid and mix into a smooth paste.
+Next, make a well in the middle of your flour.
+Add lightly beaten egg and half your liquid then mix into a smooth paste.

 - Test the pan with a small pancake first to make sure it’s not too hot or too cool.
 Start with a low to medium heat and allow the pan to heat fully before adding the oil and batter.